gshipley/summitlab14/Chapters/09-Installing_client_tools.md

 ##**Red Hat Enterprise Linux 6 with OpenShift entitlement**

-The most recent version of the OpenShift Enterprise client tools are available as a RPM from the OpenShift Enterprise hosted YUM repository.
+The most recent version of the OpenShift Enterprise client tools are available as a RPM from the OpenShift Enterprise hosted Yum repository.
 We recommend this version to remain up to date, although a version of the OpenShift Enterprise client tools RPM is also available through EPEL.

 With the correct entitlements in place, you can now install the OpenShift Enterprise 2.0 client tools by running the following command:

 	$ sudo yum install rubygem-rhc

-If you do not have an OpenShift Enterprise on the system you want to install the client tools on, you can install ruby and ruby-gems and then issue the following command:
+If you do not have an OpenShift Enterprise on the system you want to install the client tools on, you can install ruby and rubygems and then issue the following command:

 	$ sudo gem install rhc